 What is the recommended method of ear cleaning?

 To clean the ears, wash the external ear with a cloth, but do not insert anything into the ear canal.

 Most cases of ear wax blockage respond to home treatments used to soften wax.
 Patients can try placing a few drops of mineral oil, baby oil, glycerin, or commercial drops in the ear.
-Detergent drops such as hydrogen peroxide or carbamide peroxide may also aid in the removal of wax.
+Detergent drops such as hydrogen peroxide or carbamide peroxide (available in most pharmacies) may also aid in the removal of wax.

 Irrigation or ear syringing is commonly used for cleaning and can be performed by a physician or at home using a commercially available irrigation kit.
 Common solutions used for syringing include water and saline, which should be warmed to body temperature to prevent dizziness.
 Ear syringing is most effective when water, saline, or wax dissolving drops are put in the ear canal 15 to 30 minutes before treatment.
-Caution is advised to avoid having your ears irrigated if you have diabetes, a perforated eardrum, tube in the eardrum, or a weakened immune system.
+Caution is advised to avoid having your ears irrigated if you have diabetes, a hole in the eardrum (perforation), tube in the eardrum, skin problems such as eczema in the ear canal or a weakened immune system.

 Manual removal of earwax is also effective.
-This is most often performed by an otolaryngologist using suction, special miniature instruments, and a microscope to magnify the ear canal.
-Manual removal is preferred if your ear canal is narrow, the eardrum has a perforation or tube, other methods have failed, or if you have diabetes or a weakened immune system.
+This is most often performed by an otolaryngologist using suction or special miniature instruments, and a microscope to magnify the ear canal.
+Manual removal is preferred if your ear canal is narrow, the eardrum has a perforation or tube, other methods have failed, or if you have skin problems affecting the ear canal, diabetes or a weakened immune system.

 Why shouldn't cotton swabs be used to clean earwax?